 Which is Better, an MBA or MSc in Computer Science?

 Both an MBA and an MSc can help you build a rewarding career in IT.
-The choice really comes down to your academic interests and career goals.
-Generally speaking, an MBA is most useful if you want to explore the business or management side of the industry, while an MSc will equip you for more technical roles.
+The choice comes down to your academic interests and career goals.
+Generally speaking, an MBA is most helpful if you want to explore the business or management side of the industry, while an MSc will equip you for more technical roles.